Holistic Physics Solver: Learning PDEs in a Unified Spectral-Physical Space: Experiment

 \subsection{Unstructured Mesh Problems}

-This section compares PCSM with previous works on unstructured mesh problems, where the physical domains are represented with irregular triangle meshes.
+This section compares HPM with previous works on unstructured mesh problems, where the physical domains are represented with irregular triangle meshes.
 For handling these problems, we independently calculate LBO eigenfunctions for each problem based on their triangle meshes.

-\textbf{Setup.} \textbf{(a)} Problems.
+\textbf{Setup.} (a) Problems.
 The evaluated problems include Irregular Darcy, Pipe Turbulence, Heat Transfer, Composite, and Blood Flow from \citet{chen2023learning}.
-All problems come from realistic industry scenarios and include both steady-state problems and time-series problems. \textbf{(b)} Metric.
-Same as Section.~\ref{sec:results_structured_mesh_problems}, Relative L2 between the predicted results and ground truth (the simulated results) is used as the evaluation metric, lower value indicating better performance. \textbf{(c)} Baselines.
+All problems come from realistic industry scenarios and include both steady-state problems and time-series problems. (b) Metric.
+Same as Section~\ref{sec:results_structured_mesh_problems}, Relative L2 between the predicted results and ground truth (the simulated results) is used as the evaluation metric, lower value indicating better performance. (c) Baselines.
 The compared methods include GraphSAGE~\citep{hamilton2017inductive}, DeepOnet~\citep{lu2019deeponet}, POD-DeepOnet~\citep{lu2022comprehensive}, FNO~\citep{li2020fourier} and NORM~\citep{chen2023learning}.
-Section.~\ref{appendix:experiment_setup} presents more experimental setup detail.
+Section~\ref{appendix:experiment_setup} presents more experimental setup detail.

-\textbf{Results.} The results are shown in Table.~\ref{tab:main_results_unstructured}.
-Compared to previous methods, PCSM obtains consistent enhanced performance across all problems.
-This validates the benefits of point-adaptive spectral feature learning of PCSM on complex physical domains and operator mappings.
+\textbf{Results.} The results are shown in Table~\ref{tab:main_results_unstructured}.
+Compared to previous methods, HPM obtains consistent enhanced performance across all problems.
+This validates the benefits of our holistic spectral processing approach that effectively integrates domain-level structure with point-wise adaptivity on complex physical domains and operator mappings.